SomeWeekendReading/someweekendreading.github.io/_posts/2023-03-25-misbranding-chatgpt-french.md

 >          ["The Naming of Cats"](https://en.wikipedia.org/wiki/The_Naming_of_Cats),
 >          [__Old Possum's Book of Practical Cats__](https://en.wikipedia.org/wiki/Old_Possum%27s_Book_of_Practical_Cats), 1939.

-名は体を表す (na wa tai o arawasu = names reveal the inner nature of things)?
-Well, not really.
+名は体を表す? (na wa tai o arawasu = names reveal the inner nature of things)  Well, not really.
 But&hellip;

-Nobody ever lets me name things.
+See, nobody ever lets me name things.
 And for good reason!
 The last time I was allowed to name something, I came up with "bprsvd": Bayesian Probit Regression with Singular Value Decompositions.
 (Don't bother googling; it was used once and then sank without a trace.)